smartinkc/Multilingual/README.md

 ## Instructions

 ###Getting Started
 -Add a variable called languages as a multiple choice field listing your languages as the choices.
 Make sure you add the action tag @HIDDEN.
+Make sure your values for languages are numeric, starting with 1.

 -Refresh the page and you're ready to start entering translations.
 Remember you have to add the field first and save, then go back and edit it to add translations.